Human Relations Commission

-Here are the steps that the City of Raleigh follows in receiving, reviewing and approving grant applications:
+Below are the following steps in receiving, reviewing and approving grant applications:

-- The applications are reviewed by a subcommittee consisting of five members of the Human Relations Commission and one representative each from the City of Raleigh Substance Abuse Advisory Commission, Wake County Human Services, the nonprofit community and United Way of the Greater Triangle.
+- January-March: Applications are reviewed by a subcommittee consisting of representatives from the Human Relations Commission, Substance Use Advisory Commission, Wake County Human Services, United Way of the Greater Triangle and the nonprofit community.

-- The subcommittee submits its recommendations to the full Human Relations Commission.
-The Commission considers and discusses the subcommittee's recommendations, then forwards its recommendations to the city manager.
+- March/April: The subcommittee submits its recommendations to the full Human Relations Commission.
+The Commission considers and discusses the recommendations of the subcommittee, then forwards its recommendations to City administration.

-- The city manager submits the Commission's recommendations to the City Council for final action as part of its budget approval.
-Grant applicants receive notification of the City Council's decision.
+- May: City Council makes the final decision on funding as part of its budget approval.
+Grant applicants receive notification of City Council's decision.

 - July 1- June 30: Contract period for awarded grants.